 The Mexican models are Fender’s mid range line.
 From being the black sheep of the catalogue, the MIMs has gotten a thorough face-lift and are now great alternatives to the much more expensive US counterparts.

-Neck: modern (thin) C-shape maple and rosewood (fingerboard).
+Neck: 9.5″ thin C-shape maple and rosewood fingerboard

 Pickups: Fender Standard (hot)

 The Classic Series was originally introduced in Japan as the Collectable Series but the production was moved to Mexico and renamed when Fender in the late 90‘s decided to stop the export of Japanese models.
 The Classic series includes faithful reissues of the original 50s, 60s and 70s models with the best features and tones from each decade.
-All in all some very fine instruments that’ll give you lots of value for the buck.
-With a few upgrades, such as better hardware and pickups, you’ll get a guitar that will stand up to any US model.
+Excellent quality and tones!
+Although not essential, with a few upgrades, such as better hardware and pickups, you’ll get a guitar that will stand up to any US model.

 Body: alder, ash (70s)